Michael Colivet: Political career

 Colivet was Commandant of the Irish Volunteers for Limerick City and East Clare, and led the 1916 Easter Rising in Limerick.
-He was later arrested and jailed for his part in the Rising.
+He was later arrested and interned for his part in the Rising.

 In 1918 he was voted on to the Council for Limerick Corporation while he was jailed in Lincoln prison.
 Mayor O'Mara stated that the action was "a protest against the way Irishmen had been treated by the Government, who were filling the gaols with men who had the courage of their convictions".
 He remained an Alderman on the City Municipal (Glentworth and Shannon Wards) until 1925.

 His cellmate at Lincoln prison was Éamon de Valera.
 De Valera, aided by Michael Collins and Harry Boland, famously escaped from Lincoln prison in 1919 with the help of a key made by Peter De Loughry.

 Election to the First Dáil

 He was elected as a Sinn Féin MP for the Limerick City constituency at the 1918 general election.
 In January 1919, Sinn Féin MPs refused to recognise the Parliament of the United Kingdom and instead assembled at the Mansion House in Dublin as a revolutionary parliament called Dáil Éireann.
 At the official roll call, Colivet was marked "fé ghlas ag Gallaibh" (imprisoned by the foreign enemy).
 Like many other elected Irish MPs he was interned in a British prison at the time.

-On 14 April 1921 his treatment at Rathkeale prison was debated in the House of Commons - MPs questioned his cell conditions and if it was appropriate to carry around an elected MP, who was awaiting trail, as a hostage on British Army trucks.
+On 14 April 1921 his treatment at Rathkeale prison was debated in the House of Commons - MPs questioned his cell conditions and if it was appropriate to carry around an elected MP, who was awaiting trial, as a hostage on British Army trucks.
 English journalist Wilfrid Ewart gives an interesting account of Ireland at that time, including a visit to Rathkeale prison and a meeting with Colivet, who was interned there in April 1921.